wmcbrine/tivoremote/README.txt

 Most buttons have keyboard shortcuts, which can be much more convenient to use than mousing around and clicking.
 Of course these don't work when the text input window has focus.
-Numbers, letters (A/B/C/D) and arrow keys are what you'd expect; other shortcuts are:
+Numbers, letters (A/B/C/D buttons only; not for direct text input) and arrow keys are what you'd expect (use uppercase for A/B/C/D); other shortcuts are:

-TiVo          T, F1, or F11
+TiVo          t, F1, or F11
-Zoom          Z or W
+Zoom          z or w
-Info          I or F10
+Info          i or F10
-LiveTV        L or F2
+LiveTV        l or F2
-Guide         G or F3
+Guide         g or F3
 Select        Enter/Return
-Thumbs Down   D or F6
+Thumbs Down   d or F6
-Thumbs Up     U or F5
+Thumbs Up     u or F5
 Channel Up    PgUp or F7
 Channel Down  PgDn or F8
-Record        R or F9
+Record        r or F9
-Play          P
+Play          p
-Reverse       V or [
+Reverse       v or [
 Pause         Spacebar
-Forward       F or ]
+Forward       f or ]
-Replay        X or -
+Replay        x or -
-Slow          O
+Slow          o
-Skip          S or =
+Skip          s or =
 Clear         Esc
-Enter         E or .
+Enter         e or .
-Quit          Q
+Quit          q

 As a bonus, only available via keyboard shortcut: